It’s that time of year again. Christmas is upon us.

-Well, fortunately we have a solution… Our “Christmas Survival Guide!”
+Well, fortunately, we have a solution… Our “Christmas Survival Guide!”

-Yep, it’s time for you to practise your hypnosis skills (perhaps your biggest hypnosis challenge to-date!) and crank your patience and H+ up so high that the family thinks you’ve had a head-start on the mulled wine.
+Yep, it’s time for you to practice your hypnosis skills (perhaps your biggest hypnosis challenge to-date!) and crank your patience and H+ up so high that the family thinks you’ve had a head-start on the mulled wine.

 The mission… if you choose to accept, is to help loved ones (and some of your less loved ones) feel joy on Christmas Day.

 Okay, we know we have set the bar high.
 To be fair, we don’t know what you’re up against.

 That said, the same is true when you start working with a subject or client.
 But your job as a hypnotist is to help them overcome their limitations and transform their mental state.

 So if you’re up for the challenge, it’s time to get oh-so-jolly and sharpen your hypnosis tools!

 The Christmas Day Survival Guide: 5 Hypnosis Techniques That’ll Help You Keep Calm & Carry On… Even When The Turkey Burns!